-Curcumin is a bioactive compound that is part of the traditional healing spice turmeric.
+Curcumin is a bioactive compound found in the traditional healing spice turmeric.

-However, most research studies have used curcumin, rather than turmeric, in showing benefits for mental health problems like depression, anxiety, brain aging and neurodegenerative diseases.
+However, most researchers have used curcumin, rather than turmeric, when studying its benefits for mental health problems like depression, anxiety, brain aging, and neurodegenerative diseases.

 Because curcumin and turmeric have potentially different and valuable benefits, there’s no reason not to take a curcumin supplement and include turmeric as part of a brain-healthy diet.

 Be sure to use an enhanced curcumin supplement to increase curcumin’s naturally low bioavailability.

 This is the most reliable way to get the maximum benefits from a supplement.

 Recommended: Upgrading brain health is key to making your brain work better.

 Mind Lab Pro is the brain supplement we recommend because, by boosting your brain health, it can help you: